 A gathering where programmers collaboratively code in an extreme manner over a short period of time.

-In conjunction with PEARC18 in Pittsburgh, SGCI is sponsoring an SGCI Hackathon to challenge up and coming programmers for tomorrow's science gateways.
-Undergraduate and graduate students will compete on gateway projects established by SGCI partners.
+In conjunction with PEARC19 in Chicago, SGCI sponsored a Hackathon to challenge up-and-coming programmers for tomorrow's science gateways.
+Undergraduate and graduate students competed on gateway projects established by SGCI partners and community members.

-If you are new to science gateways, please see https://sciencegateways.org/new-to-gateways for an overview and more!
+- If you are new to science gateways, you can get an introduction here on our website.